Everything you need to know about Olympic triathlon nutrition

 3. 2 gels = 44 g carbohydrates & 100-600 mg sodium (SiS Go Isotonic gels, Gu energy gel, Clif Shot energy gel)

-If you’re using gels, use electric tape to adhere it to the bike tube at the line where you rip the gel open.
+Use electric tape to adhere it to the bike tube at the line where you rip the gel open.
 That way, you only have to use one hand to open it, rather than stopping the bike to open with two hands.

 Throughout the run course, every 1-2 miles, aid stations offer cups of water and gatorade (typically in ~6 oz cups).
 So instead of carrying your own fuel, you can rely on the aid stations.
 That said, try to train with the type of sports drink and gels that are offered on the race course.